fmdkdd/fmdkdd.github.com/_drafts/reading.md

 proportional to the number of times that book was recommended to me (directly by a friend, or indirectly through word of mouth), weighted by the area of overlap between the recommender's interests and mine.
-In other words, if we both are passionate about waffles, and there's this book on Belgian wafflology after the first World War, then the likelihood of me finding a copy to read is very high.
+In other words, if we both are passionate about waffles, and you tell me about this book on Belgian wafflology after the first World War, then the likelihood of me finding a copy to read is very high.
 On the other hand, if we have diverging interests, then chances are low that I will get out of my way to find that copy of *All About Sophie* you keep raving about.
 But I keep hearing about it, there might be something to it after all.
 Of course, other factors come into play, and I do not actually carry out calculations to rank books that were recommended to me in order to pick one to read.
-But even loosely applied, I do get good mileage out of this formula; and it can be extended to other media like films, videogames and music.
+But even loosely applied, I do get good mileage out of this formula;
+and it can be extended to other media like films, videogames and music.

 Also of importance is the nature of the book.
 Some books have explicit pedagological value: textbooks, scientific articles, historic treaties,